Auxiliary systems optimization

 • control strategies of cooling water systems

-• replacement of heat exchangers with new more efficient heat exchangers
+• replacement of heat exchangers, new more efficient heat exchangers

 • adjusted room ventilation, and better control strategies